Mahi-agrawal84/FrontEnd-Dev/README.md

 ## Reflection

 > “Every line of code brings me one step closer to creating something meaningful.
-> This journey isn’t about perfection — it’s about *progress*.”
+> This journey isn’t about perfection — it’s about progress.”